jleinonen/jleinonen.github.io/about.md

 0. From snowflake models to space-based radar retrievals of atmospheric ice.
 At *NASA Goddard Space Flight Center, Greenbelt, Maryland, USA*, Sep 2018
 0. Snowflake models for retrievals with multi-frequency radars.
-At *Pacific Northwest National Lab- oratory, Richland, Washington, USA*, Aug 2017
+At *Pacific Northwest National Laboratory, Richland, Washington, USA*, Aug 2017
 0. Multi-frequency radars for cloud and precipitation science: the ”how”, ”why”, and ”what now”.
 At *Colorado State University, Fort Collins, Colorado, USA*, Apr 2017
 0. Improved CloudSat–MODIS cloud liquid water content retrieval.
 At *University of Cologne,